-Here’s about how much you can anticipate to be responsible for when you’re buying a ductless mini-split.
+Here’s about how much you can plan to pay when you’re installing a ductless mini-split.

-Average Cost for Mini-Split Installation
+Average Mini-Split Installation Cost

 • Installing a concrete slab for the outdoor condenser, $75–$300.